 3. GarhwaliGarhwali is a regional language of Uttarakhand that is spoken in the northwestern Garhwal region.
 Garhwali has many dialects like Srinagariya, Badhani, Tehri, Lohbya, Jaunsari etc. which differ from one another.
 For instance, people in Tehri Garhwal and Pauri Garhwal speak a different type of Garhwali which often is hard to understand by the people of other community.

 Garhwali has mostly been existent as a spoken language that was passed on from one generation to another, verbally.
-Even the culture consisted of folklore, folk songs which were told verbally.
 Today, one can find Garhwali prevalent in the form of songs.
-It has been popularised through folk songs, the most well known being Bedu Pako and folk singers like Narendra Singh Negi.
-Apart from Uttarakhand, Garhwali language has even been established in cities like Delhi and Mumbai where Garhwali Kavi Sammelans have been hosted.
+It has been popularised through folk singers like Narendra Singh Negi.
+Apart from Uttarakhand, the Garhwali language has even been established in cities like Delhi and Mumbai where Garhwali Kavi Sammelans have been hosted.

 Kumaoni language uses the Devanagari script and follows the same rules of grammar as other Indo-Aryan languages.
 Kumaon has a rich culture which is reflected in its literature, theatre and folk music.
 Today, Kumaoni speaking population is declining, and the government needs to put in efforts to conserve this language.

-Uttarakhand is a multilingual state which is home to a people of various communities.
+Uttarakhand is a multilingual state which is home to people of various communities.
 Today, there are a lot of migrants who have shifted to this Himalayan state either for business or pleasure, thus increasing the diversity of Uttarakhand.
-In the recent years, the population of Punjabi, Bengali and even Nepali speakers has seen a rise.
-The above mentioned were some of the significant official or regional languages of Uttarakhand.
+In recent years, the population of Punjabi, Bengali, Nepali and Maithili speakers has seen a rise.